THE WALCOT FAMILY OF WALCOT, SHROPSHIRE

 (4) David ap Rees de Becthw., m.
 Jana, fil.
 Unica et Haer Joh'is Walcot militis.

 (5) Jevan Walcot de Walcot, m.
 Ann, filia Joh'is Mynde.
 Evan Walcot, if 10 generations removed from Llewelyn Aurdorchog, born c.
 1005, would probably have been born after 1300.
-This date does not fit with later generations, so the previous generations probably include some errors.
+This date does not fit with later generations, so the previous generations probably include errors.

 (8) Joh'es Walcot de Walcot, m.
 Alicia fil.
-Davidis Lloyd ap Sr. Griffith Vychan, c.1260- c.1320.
+Davidis Lloyd ap Sr. Griffith Vychan, c.1260 - c.1320.
 In 1283, John, son of Philip de Walcote, granted one messuage in Walcote with 4 virgates (120 acres) of land, 20 acres of woods, 20 acres of meadow, and 12s annual rent to Reginald fitz Walter, who in turn settled it on John, son of Philip de Walcote and his heirs by his wife Isolde at a penny rent.
 This was apparently a marriage settlement at the time of John's marriage to Isolde fitz Walter.
 Alice Lloyd may have been a second wife, or, more likely, was confused with Margaret, daughter of David Lloyd, son of Sir Griffith Vychan, who married another Roger Walcot, below.
 John de Walcote witnessed a deed at Ludlow in 1291, and a John de Walcote was a juror in the Purslow Hundred Assize of 1292.
 Purslow was about 2 miles from Walcot.
-In 1284, 1305 and 1315 he witnessed deeds at Edgeton, Shropshire.
+In 1284, 1305 and 1315 John witnessed deeds at Edgeton, Shropshire.
 John is also named in a deed of 1310, and was a witness in 1309 and 1313.
 In 1316 John de Walcote was lord of the vill of Walcote.
-(Antiquities of Shropshire)

 A Shropshire lay subsidy tax roll dated 1327, names all land holders, including four Walcots at Lydbury North, the parish where Walcot was located, and one at nearby Clunbury.
 (Antiquities of Shropshire) John is not named on the roll so was probably dead.
-The men named on this roll may be his sons, nephews, or cousins.
+The men named on this roll may be his brothers or cousins.